zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 see [Springfox documentation](https://springfox.github.io/springfox/docs/snapshot/#configuring-springfox).

+  **Note** Version 2.8 of SpringFox which is actual at time of wrting this document does not support OpenAPI 3.0.
+  See the open feature request at GitHub: https://github.com/springfox/springfox/issues/2022 for details.
+  If you need to provide your service documentation in OpenAPI 3.0 format, please use an other tool.

 ## (Optional) Validating the discoverability of your API service by the Discovery Service
 Once you are able to build and start your service successfully, it is time to validate that it can register correctly with your configured APIML Discovery Service.

 Validatiing your service registration can be done in the API ML Discovery service and the API ML Catalog.
 If your service appears in the Discovery Service UI but is not visible in the API Catalog, check to ensure that your configuration settings are correct.

 Concrete addresses and user credentials for the individual API ML components will depend on your target runtime environment.
-If you are working with local installation of API ML and default identity provider, use the word *'user'* as both username and  password.
-In case API ML was installed by system administrators, ask them to provide you with actual addresses of API ML compoennts and the respective user credentials.
+If you are working with local installation of API ML and you decide to use our dummy identity provider, use the word *'user'* as both username and  password.
+In case API ML was installed by system administrators, ask them to provide you with actual addresses of API ML components and the respective user credentials.

 **Tip:** Wait for the Discovery Service to discover your service.
-This process may take a few minutes after your service was succesfully started.
+This process may take a few minutes after your service was successfully started.

 **Follow these steps:**